evg4b/npm-go-bin/README.md

       - amd64
 ```

-`go-npm` will pull the appropriate binary for the platform & architecture where the package is being installed.
+`npm-go-bin` will pull the appropriate binary for the platform & architecture where the package is being installed.

 ### 2. Create a package.json file for your NPM app

 To publish to NPM, you need to create a `package.json` file.
-You give your application a name, link to Readme, Github repository etc, and more importantly add `go-npm` as a dependency.
-You can create this file in an empty directory in your project or in a separate Git repository altogether.
+You give your application a name, link to Readme, Github repository etc, and
+more importantly add `npm-go-bin` as a dependency.
+You can create this file in an empty directory in your project or in a separate Git
+repository altogether.
 It is your choice.

 **Create package.json**